The staffing needs of Bilingual International continually evolve to meet the growing needs of the community that we serve.

 FARAH MOHAMMED and his family fled Somalia in 1991 due to civil war.
 At a refugee camp in Kenya, Farah worked as a driver for the UNHCR and IOM, and also assisted the disabled and vulnerable in the camp.
 Mohammed and his family were resettled to St. Louis in 2004, and he began working at various agencies.
 Farah is well-known in the Somali community as the father of the largest Somali family in town (13 children).
 Farah picks up our multi-ethnic senior group participants at their door and brings them to Macklind International safely and always with his trademark positive energy.

-LILIYA KADNIKOVA-JOSEPH, having immigrated as a foreign student from Russia 10 years ago, can relate to the struggles of being a newcomer to the US.
+LILIYA (KADNIKOVA) JOSEPH, having immigrated as a foreign student from Russia 13 years ago, can relate to the struggles of being a newcomer to the US.
 Liliya is passionate about helping individuals discover their full potential and follow their goals in life.
 With a Masters in Geography/Ecology from Baltic Federal University (Russia) and a Bachelors in Behavioral and Social Studies from East-West University in Chicago, IL, Liliya’s strongest interest is in learning about new cultures and languages.
-In the past she has contributed as a volunteer to several fine resettlement and ESL organizations in Saint Louis and Chicago, and is currently in charge of coordinating the Citizenship Program and Human Resources department at Bi-Lingual International.
+In the past she has contributed as a volunteer to several fine resettlement and ESL organizations in Saint Louis and Chicago, and is currently in charge of coordinating the Citizenship Program and Human Resources department at Bilingual International.

 ELI HOXHA was born in Albania and immigrated to the United States with her family in 1997.
 She graduated from Saint Louis University with her Bachelors in Social Work.
-Her admiration and genuine love for the elderly population makes it very exciting for her to be a part of the Bilingual team.
+Her work ethic and compassionate care for aging populations makes her a unique asset on the Bilingual team.
 Eli serves as the Senior Center Coordinator and Operations Manager at Bilingual International.
 Most recently, she secured Department of Justice accreditation, allowing her to represent agency clients at USCIS.

 SAMIRA MUJDZIC was born in Bosnia and Herzegovina, lived in Germany for seven years and then moved to the United States in 1999.
 She graduated from UMSL with a Bachelors degree in Social Work and a Certificate in Gender Studies.
 She completed her practicum with Bilingual International and was hired as a Community Access Worker in June 2016.
 Samira’s passion for helping others started after she moved to the US and saw members of her community struggling to find footing in their new country.
-She has also taken time to volunteer and intern at local nursing homes.
-She is passionate about working with the elderly and working with the people from the Bosnian community here in the greater St. Louis area.
-Her loving and enthusiastic personality are a great fit for the ever growing needs of St. Louis’ international population.
+She is passionate about working with older adults and with the Bosnian community here in the greater St. Louis area.

 JEANNINE COLE holds a Masters Degree in Conflict Transformation with an emphasis in Trauma Healing from Eastern Mennonite University.
 Prior to returning to St. Louis, her hometown, she worked planning recreation programs with the U.S. Navy in Italy and Bahrain before transferring to the non-profit world by working with Catholic Relief Services in Kenya.
 Jeannine, who speaks Swahili and German, has over 5 years experience working with immigrants and refugees in St. Louis.
 At Bilingual International, she is coordinating projects related to ACA enrollment and immigrant/refugee peer health coaching in addition to assisting case management participants in finding employment.
 She finds it an honor to serve our participants and learn from them.